jaktestowac/vscode-playwright-helpers/README.md

 Currently available commands to compose: https://playwright.dev/docs/test-cli#reference

+## Trace Viewer

+The extension provides an easy way to view Playwright traces in a graphical user interface.
+You can view the traces in a tree view, search for specific tests, and quickly run trace-viewer to display selected trace.

+## Playwright Scripts Runner

+The extension provides an easy way to run Playwright scripts from package.json.
+You can run scripts from the package.json file by selecting the script from the list.

 # Contributing

 This project is open source and we welcome contributions from the community.
 If you would like to contribute, please follow these steps: